What is Enterprise Investment Scheme (EIS)? | Are You Eligible?

-The Enterprise Investment Scheme (EIS) is a government-backed initiative that encourages people to invest in early-stage UK companies by offering tax relief.
+• The Enterprise Investment Scheme (EIS) is a UK government-backed initiative that encourages investment into early-stage, high-risk companies through tax relief.

 The ultimate goal is to support smaller, high-risk businesses that struggle to raise money through other traditional channels.
 How does the Enterprise Investment Scheme (EIS) work?